Belarus crisis: Poland says migrants marching to border | DW | 15.11.2021

 "Instrumental use of migrants by Belarus," the Polish government said.
 "Migrants, mainly women and children, are forced to approach the fence so that the Belarusian media can prepare their propaganda materials."

-Polish intelligence spokesperson Stanislaw Zaryn said the Belarusian government has been spreading rumors "about the possibility of entering Poland's territory."
+Polish intelligence spokesperson Stanislaw Zaryn said the Belarusian government had been spreading rumors "about the possibility of entering Poland's territory."

-Polish Interior Minister Mariusz Kaminski said the country intends to start building a permanent wall on the Belarusian border in December.
+Interior Minister Mariusz Kaminski said Poland intended to start building a permanent wall on the Belarusian border in December.

 "Today's decision reflects the determination by the European Union to stand up to the instrumenalization of migrants for political purposes," EU High Representative for Foreign Affairs and Security Policy Josep Borrell said.
 "We are pushing back on this inhuman and illegal practice."

-Borrell said the sanctions will impact "quite an important number" of individuals and entities for "facilitating illegal border crossings in the EU."
+Borrell said the sanctions would impact "quite an important number" of individuals and entities for "facilitating illegal border crossings in the EU."

-The decision comes after Belarusian President Alexander Lukashenko said he wants the migrants at the border to return to their home countries.
+The decision comes after Belarusian President Alexander Lukashenko said he wanted the migrants at the border to return to their home countries.

 "We are actively working on convincing these people to head home," Lukashenko told the Belarusian state-run Belta news agency.